 Knowing how to show up on Google search when someone enters your name is an extremely important skill that you need to master.

-Unfortunately most people don’t understand how to make your name searchable on Google – or why they should want to in the first place.
+Unfortunately, most people don’t understand how to make their name searchable on Google – or why they should want to in the first place.

 So let’s get this clear right now, looking good when someone googles your name is important.

 Making your name appear first on Google is something that can have significant professional and personal benefits.